In this article:

 OKR is a goal system used by leading companies such as Google, LinkedIn, Intel and Twitter.
 OKR is the underlying framework supported by Goals.
 It is for defining and tracking objectives (Goals) and their outcomes.
-The Objective is the clearly-defined goal, while the Key Results are the specific benchmarks to ensure achievement of that goal are "measurable and verifiable".
-The OKR framework aims to define company and team Objectives along with linked and measurable Key Results to provide a critical thinking framework and ongoing discipline that seeks to ensure employees work together, focusing their efforts to make measurable contributions.
+The Objective is the clearly-defined goal, while the Key Results are the specific benchmarks to ensure the achievement of that goal is "measurable and verifiable".
+The OKR framework aims to define the company and team Objectives along with linked and measurable Key Results to provide a critical thinking framework and ongoing discipline that seeks to ensure employees work together, focusing their efforts to make measurable contributions.

 How do I know what my Goals should be?

 Goals are an encapsulation of what you need to do to achieve your company business plan.
-Within your plan you will have a set of assumptions that you need to monitor and a series of actions you need to complete to allow your plan to succeed.
+Within your plan, you will have a set of assumptions that you need to monitor and a series of actions you need to complete to allow your plan to succeed.
 These form the basis of your Goals.
 Many organisations will already have means to track these in place such as a balanced scorecard, monthly reports and KPI monitors.
-Elements of these, together with reviewing any Goals set within an existing appraisals process would typically form the basis for Key Results to associate with your Goals.
+Elements of these, together with reviewing any Goals set within an existing appraisal process would typically form the basis for Key Results to associate with your Goals.